shinesolutions/jazz/README.md

     {end}

-The value being iterated over can be any iterable expression supporting an Array-like interface.
+The value being iterated over can be any expression supporting an Array-like interface.